willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 the spatial network, a corresponding input for the temporal network is also computed, the scores are then combined (*fused*) by a linear combination.

-: Two stream network tower accuracy on BEOID and UCF101.

 | Dataset | Stream                  | Accuracy |
 |---------|-------------------------|----------|